BA, MA, PGCAP, PhD

 Level 4 (first year)

-At the core of the course experience will be writing workshops that provide safe environment for you to share your work with lectures and peers, gaining invaluable constructive feedback.
-These workshops will build confidence in sharing your work with your peers and develop strategies for giving and receiving feedback.
+At the core of the course experience will be online writing workshops, and activities that provide a safe environment for you to share your work with lecturers and peers, gaining invaluable constructive feedback.
+These workshops will build confidence in sharing your work with your peers and developing strategies for giving and receiving feedback online.

 Level 5 (second year)